 Under Alternative 1, the Meeks Bay Resort Campground, on the south side of the project area, would be reconfigured and the total number of campsites would be slightly increased or decreased as needed to accommodate an improved layout, from the current 40 sites to 36-42 sites.
 Over time, some campsites in the campgrounds could be replaced with alternative camping facilities such as yurts, cabin tents, or camping cabins.
 The number of alternative camping facilities would not exceed 50 percent of the total number of campsites.
 The replacement of campsites with yurts, cabin tents, or camping cabins would result in permanent facilities that would be more visible than regular tents, particularly in campsites near the SR 89.
-Views of the project area from SR 89 include tents and RVs using the campgrounds, overhead powerlines, a large stone wall and other fencing separating the shoulder of SR 89 from the campgrounds within the project area, and large trees.
-Given the presence of several non-natural features in the viewshed from SR 89 that contrast with the natural environment in color and form and reduce visual unity and intactness, the existing visual character and quality of views from SR 89 is moderate.
-Similarly, the yurts and tent cabins would likely be more visible than regular tents, and be a permanent presence in the campgrounds.
-However, they would be visually consistent with current views from SR 89 of RVs and tents in the project area and would not substantially alter views.
+Views of the project area from SR 89 include tents and RVs using the campgrounds, overhead powerlines, a large stone wall and other fencing separating the shoulder of SR 89 from the viewshed from SR 89 that contrast with the natural environment in color and form and reduce visual unity and intactness, the existing visual character and quality of views from SR 89 is moderate.
+Similarly, the yurts and tent cabins would be visually consistent with current views from SR 89 of RVs and tents in the project area and would not substantially alter views.
 Nor would these changes be highly evident to motorists travelling along SR 89 due to the distance of these changes from the roadway and the speed at which motorists are traveling.

 Two multi-use paths would be constructed to connect the existing Tahoe Trail, which would end in the northern portion of the project area and provide access through the project area to SR 89 on the south where it would eventually connect to a proposed multi-use path along SR 89.
-This would include a multi-use path along SR 89 crossing Meeks Creek on the new SR 89 bridge and a new trail bridge across the restored creek located approximately 450 feet east of SR 89.
+This would include a multi-use path along SR 89 crossing Meeks Creek on the new SR 89 bridge and a new multi-use path bridge across the restored creek located approximately 450 feet east of SR 89.
+This multi-use path bridge would be constructed of composite, wood, or metal materials with natural colors that would be consistent with TRPA and USFS design standards, which would minimize contrasts with the natural environment.
+Because of the distance from the highway and the surrounding trees and vegetation, people traveling on SR 89 would likely not be able to see the bridge.
 Reconfiguration or improvements would be made to the existing parking areas for resource protection and to achieve more efficient use of the area, although overall quantities of parking would remain the same.
 These proposed changes would not be discernable to motorists traveling along SR 89 due to intervening trees, the speed at which motorists would be traveling, their focus being on the immediate vicinity of the road, and the minimal change to aesthetics that would occur.